atulmy/meteor-baseui/README.md

 - The goal is to create something very light weight for MVPs and small applications and extend it for real applications.
 - It is responsive on Mobile and Web both.

-Note: However it is build using Meteor, but the CSS/JS can be used in any project and is independent of the framework or Meteor templating language (eg: Blaze) which was an essential goal since we can built using React or AngularJS with thier own template syntax.
+Note: However it is build using Meteor, but the CSS/JS can be used in any project and is independent of Meteor platform or Meteor templating language (eg: Blaze) which was an essential goal since we can built using React or AngularJS with thier own template syntax.

 ## Widgets
 - Modals